DavidCain/mitoc-trips/README.md

 # About
 This Django project supports MITOC's [Winter School][ws], providing a unified system for participants, leaders, and administrators.
+This project is currently in the process of being transformed into MITOC's general-purpose trip management system.

 ## Background
 Every January, the MIT Outing Club ([MITOC][mitoc]) runs a program known as